Pi Arietis

-Pi Arietis, Latinized from π Arietis, is the Bayer designation for a multiple star system in the northern constellation of Aries.
-Based upon parallax measurements made during the Hipparcos mission, this system is approximately 800 ly distant from Earth and has an apparent visual magnitude of 5.21.
+Pi Arietis is a multiple star system in the northern constellation of Aries.
+Its name is a Bayer designation that is Latinized from π Arietis, and abbreviated Pi Ari or π Ari.
+Based upon parallax measurements made during the Hipparcos mission, this system is approximately 800 ly distant from Earth, and has an apparent visual magnitude of 5.314.
 This is bright enough to be faintly seen with the naked eye.
+The position of this system near the ecliptic means it is subject to lunar occultation.

-The primary member of this system is a massive, B-type main sequence star with a stellar classification of B6 V. It is a close spectroscopic binary with an orbital period of 3.854 days, an eccentricity of 0.04, and a combined visual magnitude of 5.30.
+The primary member of this system is an intermediate-mass, B-type main sequence star with a stellar classification of B6 V. It is a close, single-lined spectroscopic binary with an orbital period of 3.854 days, an eccentricity of 0.04, and a combined visual magnitude of 5.30.
 At an angular separation of 3.28 arcseconds is a magnitude 8.46 A-type main sequence star with a classification of A0 Vp.
 Finally, a fourth member of the system is a magnitude 11.0 F-type main sequence star with a classification of F8V at an angular separation of 25.2 arcseconds from the primary.